 One person could do this task alone, but we recommend doing it in pairs with the people we work with, since it promotes gender equality, team spirit, and working skills with tools such as the hoe and the shovel.
 With the help of the instructors, it’s also a good opportunity to pay attention to correct postures and to concentrate on good and correct breathing.

-With the use of a hoe, a shovel, a wheelbarrow, and without too much effort, one person scrapes off the top layer of compost and makes small piles so the other person can shovel it up and fill the wheelbarrow, that once fully loaded, is carried to the greenhouse, where it can be used to fill the seedling trays, for the cuttings, to transplant,… (Figures 5.24 and 5.25).
+With the use of a hoe, a shovel, a wheelbarrow, and without too much effort, one person scrapes off the top layer of compost and makes small piles so the other person can shovel it up and fill the wheelbarrow, that once fully loaded, is carried to the greenhouse, where it can be stored to be used to fill the seedling trays, for the cuttings, to transplant,… (Figures V.24 and V.25).
 We have to keep on scraping until the brownish colour of the earth starts to appear, a colour that is different from the colour of the compost.

 Once the compost of the paths has been extracted, we use organic matter to cover the paths again, starting from one side and gradually covering the entire path.

-An indicator of how much organic matter we should add to create good quality substrate is provided by some functions of the path: the fact of walking comfortably on them without getting muddy in case of heavy rain, and of ensuring the optimal conditions to generate a large quantity of surface compost on the paths.
+An indicator of how much organic matter we should add on the paths is the height of the material we use as edges for the of the allotments, whether stones, logs,… This replenishment also provides us with other path functions: the fact of walking comfortably on them without getting muddy in case of heavy rain, and of ensuring the optimal conditions to generate a large quantity of surface compost on the paths.